-Automotive chassis, tires, batteries, and optional television sets or generators which are warranted
+Automotive chassis or any other item supplied by the chassis manufacturer, tires, batteries, optional television sets, video cassette recorders, or generators which are warranted separately by their manufacturers.

-Damage such as that caused by misuse, abuse, collision, alterations, lack of proper maintenance,
+Damage such as that caused by misuse, abuse, collision, alterations, lack of proper maintenance, improper repairs or environmental damage.